 All inmates, residents, and detainees have the right to be protected from retaliations for reporting such incidents.
-If you feel that you are being retaliated against due to a report please contact Mike Myles Retaliation Officer@ 217 544-9858 126 and or Maria Crawford PREA compliance Manager @ 217 544-9858 118.
+If you feel that you are being retaliated against due to a report please contact Lisa Watson Retaliation Officer@ 217 544-9858 ext.
+3119 and or Janice Hughes PREA compliance Manager @ 217 544-9858 118 ext.
+3112.

 Reporting Information for Adult Transition Center(s) residents:

 Residents housed at Family Guidance Centers are urged to report allegations of sexual abuse and sexual harassment.
 Residents can report by submitting a request slip, a grievance, telling a trusted staff member, or asking a family member or friend to call the report line.

 For additional information, questions about PREA or the Bureau of Prisons Community Corrections, please contact:

 Maria Crawford, BOP Program Mgr, Attention PREA, 120 North 11th St, Springfield, IL 62703, (217) 544-9858, x118.

 Rashawn Walker, BOP Contract Oversight Officer, 200 West Adams #2915, Chicago, IL 60606, (312) 886-0166.

 First Responders information for a PREA Incident.